Freezing Fresh Lemon Juice and Fresh Lime Juice

 Once again, the funnel is your friend for this job.
 Even with a funnel, it looks like I spilled some of the precious lemon juice on my cutting board.

-Freezing Fresh Lemon Juice and Fresh Lime Juice:
+Freezing Fresh Lemon Juice and Lime Juice:

 And here’s the reward for about 10 minutes of squeezing, or maybe a bit longer if you have to squeeze by hand.
 I re-purpose almost any small bottle that fits into the freezer door and sometimes I have six or eight bottles of frozen juice on hand.
 Lime and lemon juice will keep in the freezer for several months.